sirizric/sirizric/README.md

 ## Background

-* Staff Security Engineer at Okta (Auth0) focus on ensuring the security and confidentiality of our systems and data.
+* (Currently) Staff Security Engineer at Okta (Auth0) focus on ensuring the security and confidentiality of our systems and data.
 * Senior Cloud Security Engineer at Ebury: Led multi-cloud security (AWS, GCP), IAM improvements, and vulnerability management.
 * Lead Application Security Engineer at Openbank (Santander Group): Implemented SSDLC in AWS, integrated security in CI/CD, and led a Security Champions program.
 * DevSecOps Manager at GMV (Orange): Conducted security audits, defined policies, and managed projects.